CoderOneHQ/bomberland/engine/bomberland-ui/src/source-filesystem/docs/2-environment-overview/page.md

 ### Ammunition

-- Each unit starts the game with 3 ammunition.
+- Each unit starts the game with (effectively) unlimited ammunition.
-- Placing a bomb costs 1 ammunition.
+- Each unit can only have 3 bombs placed on the map at any one point in time.

 ### Remote detonation